 These laws make it a crime to secretly record or distribute images of people in places where they have a reasonable expectation of privacy, such as bathrooms, dressing rooms, locker rooms, hotel rooms and tanning salons.
 The federal law prohibits anyone from recording images of an individual's "private areas" without consent when that individual has a reasonable expectation of privacy.
 So, stay away from the bathroom and someone's private bedroom when you're sporting that Watch Camera!

-If the "body-worn" hidden camera records sound as well as video (like the Pen Video Camera DVR with audio currently available), you must comply with federal and state wiretapping and eavesdropping laws.
+If the "body-worn" hidden camera records sound as well as video, you must comply with federal and state wiretapping and eavesdropping laws.
 You will need consent of one or all parties to any recorded conversation, depending on your jurisdiction.
 The federal wiretapping statute allows phone calls and other electronic communication to be recorded with the consent of at least one party to the conversation.

-This means that if you are one of the people taking part in the conversation (and using your new Pen DVR), the conversation can be recorded (because one person – you – has consented to the recording).
-If you are not taking part in the conversation or if you choose to leave that Pen DVR sitting on top of desk while you leave the room, at least one of the people in the conversation must know about and consent to the recording.
+This means that if you are one of the people taking part in the conversation, the conversation can be recorded (because one person – you – has consented to the recording).
+If you are not taking part in the conversation or if you choose to leave that Spy Pen sitting on top of desk while you leave the room, at least one of the people in the conversation must know about and consent to the recording.

 Just to make things a little more confusing, each state and territory has its own statutes regarding the recording of conversations.
 Most state wiretapping and eavesdropping laws are based upon the federal law and allow recording with the consent of one party to the conversation (usually you in a "body-worn" hidden camera situation).

-In the 37 one-party-consent states, a "body-worn" hidden camera may allow you to be more flexible in your surveillance in that audio can accompany your video – because you will be present for the whole conversation and recording and only your consent is required.
-For more detail on the legalities of Audio Recordings, Nanny Cams and Hidden Cameras and Surveillance in the Workplace, see our previous articles.
+In the one-party-consent states, a "body-worn" hidden camera may allow you to be more flexible in your surveillance in that audio can accompany your video – because you will be present for the whole conversation and recording and only your consent is required.
+For more detail on the legalities of Audio and Video recording Laws, see our previous articles.
 And for the finer points of your own state's laws and requirements, you should always consult with an attorney.
-View the newest high tech "body-worn" surveillance cameras and systems.